Jem256/bitdevskla.org/content/about/_index.md

 description = "All about this site"
 +++

-BitDevsNBO is inspired by the original [BitDevs NYC](https://bitdevs.org) to help grow a community in Nairobi area of those interested in discussing and participating in the research and development of Bitcoin and related protocols and software.
+BitDevsKLA is inspired by the original [BitDevs NYC](https://bitdevs.org) to help grow a community in Nairobi area of those interested in discussing and participating in the research and development of Bitcoin and related protocols and software.
 You can be well versed with or new to the topics, all are welcome.